 Baff made an incredible start to the 2022-2023 World Cup season, winning gold in the opening snowboard cross event in Les Deux Alpes, France.

-The podium performance is also the first of the 19-year-old teenagers’ career in just her eighth World Cup start, becoming just the second Australian female snowboard cross rider to win a World Cup event.
+The podium performance was also the first of her career in just her eighth World Cup start, becoming just the second Australian female snowboard cross rider to win a World Cup event.